CLOTHES

 the coif under other types of hat.
 Coifs were generally replaced

-which they were made.
-Upper classes naturally opted for luxury
+from which they were made.

-fabrics such as silk or finer linens.
+might also include silk or finer linens.

-to the 16th century in England.
+dated to the 16th century in England.
 Clearly, it is a coif designed

 to be seen and not hidden under layers of other headdresses.